 The third component of the NFV infrastructure is the virtualized networking component, NSX for vSphere.
 NSX for vSphere allows CSPs to programmatically create, delete, and restore software based virtual networks.
 These networks are used for communication between VNF components, and to give customers dynamic control of their service environments.
 Dynamic control is provided through tight integration between the VIM layer and NSX for vSphere.
 Network multitenancy is also implemented using NSX for vSphere, by assigning different customers their own virtual networking components and providing different network segments to each.

 Just as ESXi abstracts the server resources, NSX for vSphere provides a layer of abstraction by supporting an overlay network with standards based protocols.
-This approach alleviates the limitations of traditional network segregation technologies such as VLANs, while creating strict separation between management, customer, and service networks.
+This approach alleviates the limitations of traditional network segmentation technologies such as VLANs, while creating strict separation between management, customer, and service networks.
 NSX for vSphere is designed as three independent layers: the data plane, the control plane, and the management plane.
 The data plane and control plane layers are described in the bullet points below, while the management plane is described in the VIM Components section of this document.

-VMware NSX® Virtual Switch™
+- VMware NSX ® Virtual Switch™

 The NSX Virtual Switch is a distributed data plane component within the ESXi hypervisor kernel that is used for the creation of logical overlay networks, facilitating flexible workload placement of the VNF components.
 The NSX Virtual Switch is based on the VMware vSphere® Distributed Switch™ (VDS) and extends VDS functionality by adding distributed routing, a logical firewall, and enabling VXLAN bridging capabilities.
 The NSX Virtual Switch is central to network virtualization, as it enables logical networks that are independent of physical constructs, such as VLANs.
 The NSX Virtual Switch is a multilayer switch and therefore supports Layer 3 functionality to provide optimal routing between subnets directly within the host, for communication within the data center.

-VMware NSX® Edge™
+- VMware NSX ® Edge™

 The NSX Edge acts as the centralized virtual appliance for routing traffic in to and out of the virtual domain, toward other virtual or physical infrastructure.
 This is referred to as North South communication.
 In its role in vCloud NFV design, the NSX Edge is installed as an Edge Services Gateway (ESG).
 The ESG is used to provide routing, firewalling, network address translation (NAT), and other services to the consumers of the NFVI platform.
 These NSX ESG instances, together with NSX Virtual Switches, provide true logical tenant isolation.

-VMware NSX® Controller™
+- VMware NSX ® Controller™

 The NSX Controller is the control plane responsible for the creation of the logical topology state necessary for connectivity between the components that form a VNF.
 Consisting of three active virtual controller appliances, the NSX Controller nodes form a cluster to maintain NSX Controller availability.
 The NSX Controller communicates with the ESXi hosts to maintain connectivity to the data plane components using out-of-band connectivity.